chelseabee/chelseabee/README.md

 - 👋 Hi, I’m @chelseabee
 - 👀 I’m currently looking for any advice on getting that first dev job, especially as a non-traditional student/ grad.
-- 🌱 I’m currently learning Java - today is Arrays, which is mostly review for me, but useful none the less.
-I commited to a BS in Software Dev today, I was a bit leery because I already have a BA and I felt like a 2nd bachelors may look bad, but I am following my gut and going for it.
-I have gotten pretty far in my self learning, but I always felt a gap in my knowledge especially in algos/ logic, hopefully with this degree I can fight some of those things that have been holding me back.I am really excited for the first time in a long time and I can not wait to start!
+- 🌱 I’m currently learning Java and thinking about starting a new project.
+I have been doing codecademy, but I know I personally can't really learn that way, so I need to cement some concepts.
+I have also been doing some code snippits on coding bat to practice logic, algos and logic don't come really naturally to me so I know I need practice.
 - 💞️ I’m looking to make connections with anyone who feels like coding can be really hard sometimes, but wont give up!
 - 📫 How to reach me: chelsea.bush@wsu.edu or chelsea.j.bush@gmail.com